 In 2006, after several days of torrential rain, a rock slide-debris avalanche occurred on the island of Leyte in the Philippines, covering the small town of St Bernard in mud, with an estimated death toll of over 1200.
 Eight years later, Cyclone Haiyan, one of the most ferocious storms ever recorded, hit the city of Tacloban on the same island.
 Six thousand people died.

-The Philippines is particularly prone to natural disasters such as typhoons, landslides and earthquakes.
+The Philippines is particularly prone to natural hazards such as typhoons, landslides and earthquakes.
 The government realises that communities need to be better prepared.

 When disasters strike, it is often people with disability, along with the elderly, who are often the hardest hit.
-A person with disability is twice as likely to die during a natural disaster.
+A person with disability is twice as likely to die during a disaster event.
 CBM is working to make sure that communities are better prepared for disaster, and that people with disability don’t get forgotten and overlooked.

 We recently visited villages in Leyte provinces that CBM is supporting to be disability inclusive and disaster-ready.